Chinese numismatic charm: Horse coins

 Horse coins (Traditional Chinese: 馬錢; Pinyin: mǎ qián) were a type of Chinese charm that originated in the Song dynasty.
 Most horse coins tend to be round, three centimeters in diameter, with a circular or square hole.
 The horses featured on these coins are depicted in various positions.
-Their historical use is unknown, though it is speculated that they were used as game board pieces or gambling counters.
+Their historical use is unknown, though they are speculated to have been used as game board pieces or gambling counters.
 Horse coins were most often manufactured from copper or bronze, though there are a few documented cases of manufacture from animal horn or ivory.
 The horse coins produced during the Song dynasty are considered to be of the best quality and craftsmanship and tend to be made from better metal than those which followed.

 Horse coins often depicted famous horses from Chinese history, while commemorative horse coins would also feature riders.
 An example is the coin "General Yue Yi of the State of Yan" which commemorates a Yan attempt to conquer the city of Jimo.